ere-health/ere-ps-app/README.md

 # ere-ps-app
-ERE Primary System Desktop Client Application of the Gematik TI
+ERE Primary System Desktop Client Application for the Gematik TI

 ### Overview
-The ere-ps-app is comprised of two main components.
+The ere-ps-app comprises two main components.

 * The ere-ps-app back-end which is a Java 11 Quarkus (https://quarkus.io/) application.
 * The ere-ps-app front-end UI, which is a browser based HTML, CSS and JavaScript application.